 For the 2020 holiday season, the Winter Festival of Lights runs between November 6, 2020, and January 10, 2021.
 The Winter Festival of Lights is open every night from dusk until 11 p.m.

 The suggested donation to enter the Winter Festival of Lights is $25 per vehicle, but a one-time donation per carload gives you a pass to return at any time throughout the season.
 In addition, you'll get a coupon book to use at local businesses.
 Trolley tours are also offered from Wilson Lodge on a first-come, first-served basis.
 Weekends at the Oglebay Winter Festival of Lights are so popular that you should expect to sit in line for up to two hours to get in, but locals and visitors alike agree that it's worth the wait.

-The Oglebay Winter Festival of Lights covers more than three hundred acres over a six-mile drive throughout the Oglebay resort.
-Eighty displays and over one million lights spread over 300 acres feature in this celebration.
-The entire Winter Festival of Lights has also been fully converted to energy-efficient, brilliant LED.
+The Oglebay Winter Festival of Lights covers more than 300 acres over a 6-mile drive throughout the Oglebay Resort.
+Ninety displays and over 1 million lights are featured in this celebration, and the entire event has been fully converted to use energy-efficient, brilliant LED.

 Original display favorites in the Oglebay Winter Festival of Lights include the animated Snowflake Tunnel, a Candy Cane Wreath, The Twelve Days of Christmas, the massive Polyhedron Star, and Willard the Snowman, named for the TV weatherman Willard Scott who 'turned on' the lights at the inaugural festival in 1986.
 Directional Snoopy characters help guide visitors through the tour.